Summary

 The cost of opening a coworking space depends on many factors

 It’s entirely possible to open a barebones coworking space at a relatively low upfront cost.
+However, it’s important to remember that a coworking space is more than a physical space – it is a hospitality service with your members at the center of the experience.

-It really is the little things that help build a coworking community and make a place truly feel like a home – like warm lighting, beautiful plants, and the best coffee in the neighbourhood.
+It really is the little things that help build a coworking community and make a place truly feel like a home – like warm lighting, beautiful plants, and the best coffee in the neighborhood.